reedtaylor/plucky/INSTALLATION.md

      4. Wait 10 seconds
      5. Restore power to DAYBREAK (plug in)

-This avoids a rare but known condition where the DE1 can become confused during its power-up sequence by unexpected voltages coming from a powered-up DAYBREAK, causing a hang-up during initialization.
+This avoids a rare but known condition where the DE1 can get confused during its power-up sequence by unexpected voltages coming from a partially-powered-up device, leading to a hang-up during initialization.

 Making sure the DE1 is the first device to receive power avoids this issue;  It usually doesn't seem to happen.